 Why API Specs Break AI Agents and How to Fix Them Before MCP Launch

-Why do AI agents fail when using API documentation?
+Why do AI agents fail when using OpenAPI documentation?

-Many API specs describe the mechanical action but omit the use case.
-For example, POST /transfers might be described as Creates a transfer.
-That is valid, but it does not tell an agent when to use the endpoint, which prerequisite object must exist, what state transition happens next, or which endpoint should be used instead for a scheduled transfer.
+Many specs describe the mechanical action but omit the use case.
+POST /transfers described as "Creates a transfer" is valid, but it doesn't tell an agent when to use the endpoint, what prerequisite object must exist, what state transition happens next, or which endpoint to use instead for a scheduled transfer.

 - What business action does this endpoint perform?